 Parameter Description Name Specifies the virtual gateway name.
 The name can contain 1 to 64 characters, including letters, digits, underscores (), hyphens (-), and periods (.).
+Attachment Specifies whether the virtual gateway is associated with a VPC or attached to an enterprise router.
 VPC Specifies the VPC to be associated with the virtual gateway.
+This parameter is mandatory when you set Attachment to VPC .
+Enterprise Router Specifies the enterprise router that the virtual gateway is attached to.
+This parameter is mandatory when you set Attachment to Enterprise Router .
 Subnet CIDR Block Specifies the CIDR blocks of subnets in the VPC to connect to the on-premises network.
+This parameter is mandatory when you set Attachment to VPC .
 Description Provides supplementary information about the virtual gateway.
 You can enter 0 to 128 characters.